 Complete and submit CoC collaborative application

-Submit LSA data
+Submit System Performance Measures and LSA data

 Collaborate with NC BoS CoC Regional Committees to gather and compile Point-in-Time (PIT) and Housing Inventory Chart (HIC) data.
 Complete the HIC and submit with PIT to HUD Homeless Data Exchange.